Listed Below Are Some Of The Questions That Come Up Time And Time Again

 Q. When Should We Pay The Deposit And Final Payment For Our Tour?

 A. On booking we ask for a 20% non-refundable deposit.
 Your remaining balance is due 6 weeks before arrival.
 If you are booking within 6 weeks of the start of the holiday full payment for your tour is required.
-(See below for cancellation policy,)
+(See below for cancellation policy,) Some credit card and PayPal payments may be subject to a 3% charge.

 Q. What If We Need To Cancel Our Booking?